junlarsen/jun.codes/src/content/blog/kickstarting-rust-on-aws-lambda.md

 AWS services.

 I hope this walkthrough has been helpful, and that you've seen how easy it is to get started with Rust on AWS Lambda.
-Hopefully you feel inspired to try it out yourself.
+Hopefully you now feel inspired to try it out yourself.

 As always, the full code listings for both the Tower service function, and Axum service can be [found on GitHub][code].